 Military and veteran scholarships are financial awards or grants specifically tailored to support current and former members of the military, as well as their dependents, in pursuing higher education.
 These scholarships recognize the sacrifices and service of military personnel and aim to provide them with opportunities to advance their education and careers after their military service.

-You can find scholarship financial aid for going back to college as a member of the military by using a scholarship search engine like Scholarships That Work, which has 80 military and veteran scholarships with an average award amount of $3,238.
-You can also find scholarships for military veterans and their dependents by inquiring with organizations that offer military-affiliated scholarships, like the Course Hero, the Blinded Veterans Association (BVA), the American Legion, Department of Michigan, or the Society of Women Engineers.
+You can find scholarship financial aid for going back to college as a member of the military by using a scholarship search engine like Scholarships That Work, which has 80 military and veteran scholarships with an average award amount of $3,496.
+You can also find scholarships for military veterans and their dependents by inquiring with organizations that offer military-affiliated scholarships, like the Johnson County Community Foundation, the Coastal Community Foundation of South Carolina, the American Legion, Department of Maine, or the Community Foundation of Western North Carolina.

 To apply for scholarships that can fund your post-military education, you will need to fill out the scholarship application form on the scholarship page.
-For two of these scholarships, you will need to submit an essay.
-Several military and veteran scholarship require a resume, and a few awards require letters of recommendation.
+For one of these scholarships, you will need to submit an essay.
+Several military and veteran scholarship require a resume, and one award require letters of recommendation.
 The GPA requirements for military and veteran scholarship vary between a 2.0 and 3.0 minimum GPA.
-One military and veteran scholarship require nomination from a teacher or coach.
+Two military and veteran scholarship require nomination from a teacher or coach.

 All students who are current or former members of the military, as well as their dependents, are eligible to apply for the scholarships on this page.
 Other eligibility requirements for military and veteran scholarships may vary, so be sure to read the scholarship listing carefully.
-Two scholarships for military veterans are specifically open to applicants who identify as Asian or Middle Eastern students.
-Two scholarships scholarships for military veterans are religious-affiliated awards for Baptist or Jewish students.
-There is one scholarship military and veteran scholarships for disabled students with blind.
-Of these scholarships, one require community service participation.
-Plus, two scholarships for veterans and military dependents require extracurricular involvement.
-Also, there are two scholarships for military veterans specifically for applicants who identify as women or female.
+Five scholarships for military veterans are specifically open to applicants who identify as Black, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, or Hispanic students.
+Of these scholarships, five require community service participation.
+Plus, one scholarship for veterans and military dependents require extracurricular involvement.
+Also, there are three scholarships for military veterans specifically for applicants who identify as women or female.
+One of these scholarships for specifically for LGBTQ+ applicants.
 For military-affiliated students, there are 25 scholarships for veterans and military dependents specifically available to you.

 Scholarships by Major